SargeyWargey/Homoothya/Story/Drafts/Chapter_12.md

 "Then think."
 Chehata kissed my forehead and returned to the stove.
 "But don't think too long.
 Carlos won't be here forever.
 And neither will you."

-That night I lay awake listening to Chehata breathe beside me.
+That night, I lay awake listening to Chehata breathe beside me.
 I thought about the boy I had been, the child who had climbed mesquite trees and learned to track deer and listened to his grandmother's stories.
 I thought about how completely I had buried him, how thoroughly I had tried to forget he existed.

 And I thought about Carlos's question: "Is he dead?
 Or did you just bury him because it was the only way to survive?"

 The truth was, I didn't know anymore.
 I had spent so many years being Mike Burns—the student, the scout, the citizen, the witness—that I had almost convinced myself that boy was someone else.
 Someone who had died while I survived by becoming somebody new.

 But Carlos had seen through it.
 He had read my manuscript and seen the missing piece.
-The boy at the center who I had tried to write out of the story even as I documented everything that happened around him.
+The boy at the center, whom I had tried to write out of the story, even as I documented everything that happened around him.

 "Let him speak," Carlos had said.

 I turned the words over in my mind.
 Could I?
 Could I go back to that childhood and write it down?
 Could I let myself remember the mother, the grandmother, the uncle, the father?
-Could I write about mesquite harvests and hunting lessons and the happiness of a child who didn't know yet that everything would be destroyed?
+Could I write about mesquite harvests, hunting lessons, and the happiness of a child who didn't yet know that everything would be destroyed?

 Could I write about what happened?

 The question stopped me.
-Everything else—the childhood, the family, the lessons—that I might be able to write.
+Everything else, the childhood, the family, the lessons that I might be able to write.
 But the rest... that was the darkness Carlos had named.
 The thing I had spent fifty years refusing to touch.

 "You're the only one living who can tell it," he had said.

 And he was right.
 Everyone else who had been there was dead.
-The soldiers had told their version—victory, decisive action, successful campaign.
+The soldiers had told their version: victory, decisive action, and a successful campaign.
 But no one had told it from the other side.
 No one had written what it was like to be that child.

 No one but me.

 I rose quietly and went to the table.
 The manuscript lay where I had left it.
 I opened it and found a blank page at the back.
-In the dim moonlight I picked up my pencil and wrote the title.
+In the dim moonlight, I picked up my pencil and wrote the title.

 Then I set the pencil down and stared at what I had written.
 Just a name I hadn't spoken in fifty years.
 But it felt like opening a door that had been sealed shut.